Orla Smith recaps the best films of the Sundance London Festival, including Animals, Corporate Animals, The Farewell, and The Nightingale.

 The Farewell (dir.
 Lulu Wang)

-When I interviewed Wang, she told me that she’s heavily influenced by Mike Leigh and dreams of the kind of intensive rehearsal time he is afforded.
+When I interviewed Wang about The Farewell, she told me that she’s heavily influenced by Mike Leigh and dreams of the kind of intensive rehearsal time he is afforded.
 You can tell that they are of a similar ilk as filmmakers: the dynamic of Billi’s large family is so rich with history and detail.
 Wang directs complicated ensemble scenes with a light hand and deft touch.
 It’s topped off by an unprecedented performance by Awkwafina.
-Though best known for playing wacky comedic side characters, here she gives a grounded soulful performance that’s both funny and three-dimensional.
+Though best known for playing wacky comedic side characters, in The Farewell, she gives a grounded soulful performance that’s both funny and three-dimensional.

 The Nightingale (dir.
 Jennifer Kent)